-Below is example code where the getLocalMultiMapStats() method and the getLastUpdateTime method from
+Below is example code where the getLocalMultiMapStats() method and the getLastUpdateTime method from LocalMultiMapStats get the last update time.

 '''

-LocalMultiMapStats get the last update time.

 HazelcastInstance node = Hazelcast.newHazelcastInstance();

 MultiMap<String, Customer> customers = node.getMultiMap( "customers" );

 LocalMultiMapStats multiMapStatistics = customers.getLocalMultiMapStats();

 System.out.println( "last update time = "

 + multiMapStatistics.getLastUpdateTime() );

+'''

 Below is the list of metrics that you can access via the LocalMultiMapStats object.

+'''

+/

 Returns the number of entries owned by this member.

+/

 long getOwnedEntryCount();

+/

 Returns the number of backup entries hold by this member.

+/

 long getBackupEntryCount();

+/

 Returns the number of backups per entry.

+/

 int getBackupCount();

+/

 Returns memory cost (number of bytes) of owned entries in this member.

+/

 long getOwnedEntryMemoryCost();

 /

 Returns memory cost (number of bytes) of backup entries in this member.

+/

 long getBackupEntryMemoryCost();

+/

+Returns the creation time of this map on this member.

+/

+long getCreationTime();

+/

+Returns the last access (read) time of the locally owned entries.

+/

+long getLastAccessTime();

+/

+Returns the last update time of the locally owned entries.

+/

+long getLastUpdateTime();

+/

+Returns the number of hits (reads) of the locally owned entries.

+/

+long getHits();

+/

+Returns the number of currently locked locally owned keys.

 '''

-\ Returns the creation time of this map on this member.

-\ Returns the last access (read) time of the locally owned entries.

-\ Returns the number of hits (reads) of the locally owned entries.